Question: "How should Christians respond to the 'War on Christmas'?"

 Of course, there’s nothing wrong with saying “Happy Holidays” or “Season’s Greetings.”
 But if someone says “Happy Holidays” for the sole purpose of not saying “Merry Christmas,” then we are right to question what’s going on.
+Is there truly be a cultural “war on Christmas?”
 “Why is the word Christmas censored?” we wonder as we wander through the malls.
 Why do some public schools celebrate everything from Kwanzaa to Labafana the Christmas witch, and ban the Nativity, all in the name of “inclusion” and “tolerance”?

-One reason put forward by those seeking to avoid the word Christmas is that it would offend non-Christians.
+One reason put forward by those seeking to avoid the word Christmas is that it offends non-Christians.
 But, according to a recent Gallup poll, only 3 percent of adults in America say it bothers them when a store makes specific reference to Christmas.
-The exclusion of Christmas, then, is not really a way to “adapt” to a more diverse culture, but a way to engineer a more secular culture.
+This fact gives the “war on Christmas” a more sinister twist.
+The exclusion of Christmas is less about sensitivity and more about censorship.
+Expunging all mention of Christmas from society is not really a way to “adapt” to a more diverse culture but a way to engineer a more secular culture.

 Many times, the arguments against Christmas programs and displays are couched in political terms, but the bias against Christmas goes much deeper than that.
-This is primarily a spiritual battle, not a political one.
+The war on Christmas is primarily a spiritual battle, not a political one.

-How should Christians respond to the ubiquitous use of “Happy Holidays” and the exclusion of Christmas?
+How should Christians respond to the war on Christmas and the ubiquitous use of “Happy Holidays” to the exclusion of “Merry Christmas”?
 Here are some suggestions:

 1) Celebrate Christmas!
-Let the joy of the season show in your life.
+War on Christmas or not, let the joy of the season show in your life.
 Teach your family the significance of Jesus’ birth and make the Christmas traditions meaningful in your home.

 2) Wish others a Merry Christmas.
-When confronted with a “Happy Holidays,” get specific, and wish the greeter a “Merry Christmas!”
+When confronted with a “Happy Holidays,” get specific and wish the greeter a “Merry Christmas!”
 You may be surprised at how many respond in kind.
 Even if you’re met with resistance, don’t let it dampen your cheer.
-Ebenezer Scrooge’s nephew was rebuffed year after year, but it never stopped him from wishing his humbug of an uncle a Merry Christmas and inviting him to Christmas dinner.
+In Dickens’A Christmas Carol, Ebenezer Scrooge wages a personal war on Christmas, and his nephew feels the brunt of his uncle’s attacks year after year, but it doesn’t stop him from wishing his humbug of an uncle a Merry Christmas and inviting Scrooge to Christmas dinner.